-Like, flog legs are to French and pasta to Italians, or even the American hot dog and hamburger.
-The colours of green and gold are emphatically Australian.
+Like, frog legs to the French and pasta to Italians, or even the American hot dog and hamburger.
+The colours green and gold are emphatically Australian.
 Australia is not the only country to represent these colours, however.
 Jamaica, South Africa and Brazil notably don these colours as well, however in various shades.
-In the Australian context, it can be said the connection between national flag colour and Australian sporting representation colour is non-apparent, suggesting that an underlying cultural factor remains unbroken.
+In the Australian context, it can be said the connection between the national flag colour and Australian sporting representation colour is non-apparent, suggesting that an underlying cultural factor remains unbroken.

 Within Australia’s dynamic sporting fabric lies its culture and within this lays the Green and Gold bond, so much that worldwide these colours have become earmarked as the Aussie colour and primarily a national symbol, apart from the stereotypical Crocodile Dundee and Holden Ute ploy or even the exported Fosters beer.
 Within it a group of green and gold “sporting staff” have been flaunting, the colours for generations.
 They have been dubbed many things in the past and present, certainly in Australian sporting history.